Randwarf/StellarisUnityLore/Kwerdan Lore/Historical Kwerdans/Subata.md

 During Subata's leadership [[Steam engine]] was invented in the [[United Kingdom of Kal'vah]].
 This invention quickly spread into southern kingdoms and became a staple in many [[Glass-shaper|glass-shaper]] shops.
 Again, another opportunity was present and Subata was quick to profit from it.

 Initially, steam engines in the south were ran using the traditional method of burning [[Orbican|farmed orbican stubs]].
 This practice was extremely inefficient at large scale requiring many days of raising orbican younglings to an optimal size.
 But Subata was capable of providing a solution - contacts made in northern states proved to be quite beneficial, allowing guild to buy and transport coal southwards at cheaper rates.
-Subata was also able to bypass some trading restrictions by pulling strings of their former suppliers.
-Soon Subata became the sole supplier of coal.

 At first guild kept the price of coal minimal, making barely any profit (some sources even suggest the guild was operating on a loss).
 This move was deliberate - it allowed Subata to push the competition out, making the guild a monopoly.
-It also provided excellent conditions to build more factories, making the southern kingdoms even more
+It also provided excellent conditions to build more factories, making the southern kingdoms even more reliable on guild coal.
+But the bubble had to burst.

 ## Baltabalian advisor
+After

 ## Overseer

 # Retirement